tagazok/my-workshops/static-web-apps/tutorial.md

 In our case, we have a very simple Vanilla JavaScript appliation which does not require anything to run.
 So, let's choose `Custom`.
 * In the `App location`, enter the `www/` folder as this is where our frontend is.
 * In the `Api location`, enter the `api/` folder as this is where our backend is.
-* In the `Optput`, enter the `www/` folder as your frontend does not need any build system to run.
+* In the `Output`, enter the `www/` folder as your frontend does not need any build system to run.

 ![Enter GitHub information when creating SWA](media/swa-github.png)